Regulation on Master's study at the University of Iceland School of Education, no. 501/2011.

 The student must not have completed the course as part of a previous degree.
 Generally these credits are organised as third-year courses, or courses that require at least 90 ECTS as a prerequisite.
 It shall be clear that these courses are not available at the Master's level.
 Undergraduate courses should not make up more than 20 ECTS out of 120.
 Students should pass these courses with a minimum grade of 6.0.

-A supervisor shall assist the student with the final project.
-A supervisor shall generally be a member of regular teaching staff at the faculty and is then also the student's tutor.
-The tutor shall oversee the project and is responsible for ensuring that it conforms with faculty requirements and School of Education rules on Master's projects.
+An academic supervisor shall assist the student with the final project.
+The academic supervisor shall generally be a member of regular teaching staff at the faculty and is then also the student's administrative supervisor.
+The administrative supervisor shall oversee the project and is responsible for ensuring that it conforms with faculty requirements and School of Education rules on Master's projects.

-Supervisors of Master's students must have completed at least a Master's degree in the relevant academic field.
+Academic supervisors of Master's students must have completed at least a Master's degree in the relevant academic field.
 Care must be taken to ensure that students' projects fall under the specialisations of their supervisors.
-Supervisors must meet conditions set by criteria and requirements for the quality of study.
+Supervisors must meet conditions set by the Standards and Requirements for the Quality of Master's Programmes.
 They must furthermore be recognised specialists in the field concerned and have published works in this field in an outlet which makes rigorous academic demands.

-A faculty may permit a student to have an external supervisor if this supervisor meets the requirements stipulated in this Regulation.
-If the supervisor is not a regular member of teaching staff at the School of Education, the faculty shall nominate a tutor who is.
+A faculty may permit a student to have an external academic if this person meets the requirements stipulated in this Regulation.
+If the academic supervisor is not a regular member of teaching staff at the School of Education, the faculty shall nominate an administrative supervisor who is.